MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Update-TypeData.md

 ### System.String

-You can pipe a string that contains the values of the **AppendPath**, **TypeName**, or **TypeData** parameters to `Update-TypeData`.
+You can pipe a string that contains the values of the **AppendPath**, **TypeName**, or **TypeData** parameters to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet does not return any output.
+This cmdlet returns no output.

 ## NOTES